For real purchasing power

 What's the difference between nominal and real returns?

 Nominal returns are the stated percentage growth.
 Real returns subtract inflation and show actual purchasing power.
 If you earn 8% and inflation is 3%, your real return is about 5%.
-Real returns matter for understanding what you can actually buy with your money.
+Real returns matter for understanding what you can actually buy with your money in retirement.

 Related Tools